SunsetQuest/BigFloat/BigFloatSpecificationSummary.md

   - Represents the value 0 with zero size, precision, scale, and accuracy.

 - **`One` (BigFloat)**:
-  - Represents the value 1 with minimal precision plus `ExtraHiddenBits`.
+  - Represents the value 1 with minimal precision plus `GuardBits`.

 - **`NegativeOne` (BigFloat)**:
-  - Represents the value -1 with minimal precision plus `ExtraHiddenBits`.
+  - Represents the value -1 with minimal precision plus `GuardBits`.

 ---